 Several studies have extended the 9p21 association to other vascular diseases including ischemic stroke; thus 9p21 may be reported as associated with CVD outcomes, defined as including CHD outcomes plus ischemic stroke.
 Associations have also been reported with abdominal aortic aneurysm, and with intracranial arterial aneurysm.

 Several genes are found at the 9p21 locus, including ANRIL, which encodes a large noncoding RNA which may have regulatory functions, and CDKN2A and CDKN2B, which encode cyclin-dependent kinase inhibitors.
 The mechanisms by which the SNPs lead to increased CHD risk have been largely unknown.
 Recently, Harismendy et al. identified several potential enhancer regulatory DNA sequences in the 9p21 region.
 They reported that the SNP rs10747278, consistently associated with increased risk of CHD, occurs in one of these enhancer sequences and that the the risk allele disrupts a transcription factor binding site involved in the inflammatory response (STAT1).
 The interaction of STAT1 with part of the inflammatory signaling pathway, interferon-gamma, is impaired in 9p21 risk carriers.
 Congrains et al genotyped 18 SNPs across the CVD-associated region and encompassing ANRIL and CDKN2A/B to determine the impact of 9p21 variants on gene expression.
 The authors reported that “several SNPs in 9p21 locus affect the expression of ANRIL, which is further in control of the regulation of CDKN2A/B and cell growth.
 Cell proliferation mediates the progression of atherosclerosis and is also directly or indirectly involved in the pathogenesis of diseases associated with this locus.”

 Cardiac risk genotyping panels offered by other laboratories may include and individually report 9p21 SNP results.
-For example, the deCODE MI™ test genotypes 9p21.3 rs10757278 in addition to 7 other SNPs from other chromosomal loci to estimate the risk of coronary heart disease and MI.
+For example, the deCODE MI™ (deCODe Genetics, Reykjavik) test genotypes 9p21.3 rs10757278 in addition to 7 other SNPs from other chromosomal loci to estimate the risk of coronary heart disease and MI.

 There is no manufactured test kit for 9p21 genotyping that has been reviewed by the Food and Drug Administration.
-9p21 genotyping tests are laboratory-developed tests (LTD), offered by clinical laboratories licensed under CLIA for high-complexity testing.
+9p21 genotyping tests are laboratory-developed tests, offered by clinical laboratories licensed under CLIA for high-complexity testing.

 Related medical policies are as follows:

-POLICYGenotyping for 9p21 single nucleotide polymorphisms is considered investigational, including use to identify patients who may be at increased risk of cardiovascular disease or its manifestations (e.g., MI, ischemic stroke, peripheral arterial disease, coronary artery calcification), or identification of patients who may be at increased risk for aneurysmal disease (abdominal aortic aneurysms, intracranial aneurysms, polypoidal choroidal vasculopathy).
+POLICYThe use of genotyping for 9p21 single nucleotide polymorphisms is considered investigational, including but not limited to, identification of patients who may be at increased risk of cardiovascular disease or its manifestations (e.g., MI, ischemic stroke, peripheral arterial disease, coronary artery calcification), or identification of patients who may be at increased risk for aneurysmal disease (abdominal aortic aneurysms, intracranial aneurysms, polypoidal choroidal vasculopathy).

 POLICY GUIDELINESInvestigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.